ls-2018/etcd_cn/etcdctl/README.md

 ### ROLE \<subcommand\>

-ROLE is used to specify different roles which can be assigned to etcd user(s).
+ROLE is used to specify different roles which can backend assigned to etcd user(s).

 ### ROLE ADD \<role name\>